TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Modules
 ^^^^^^^

 Modules are the actual executable code in the pipeline.
 A module is file that defines a ``main()`` function, which serves as the main entry point for the program.
-Modules must be free of side effects, in particular they don't write to disk.
+Modules must be free of side effects, in particular they don't read from or write to disk.
 This will be enforced by `jtertor` by calling the module function in a `sandbox <http://stackoverflow.com/questions/2126174/what-is-sandboxing>`_.
 Special modules are available for storing data generated within a pipeline, such as segmentation results and features extracted for the segmented objects.

 Python `modules <https://docs.python.org/2/tutorial/modules.html>`_ encapsulate code and provide a separate scope and namespace.
 Conceptually they are classes with attributes (constants) and static methods (functions).
 For compatibility we use a similar implementation for non-Python languages to provide the user a similar interface across different languages (Matlab, R, ...).